facadus/kelper/readme.md

 ### Unit tests
 --------------

-To use automatic Unit tests should be added `*.unit.html` file directly into enabled package source folder that should be tested.
+To use automatic Unit tests should be added HTML file directly into enabled package source folder that should be tested.
+Default file name format is `*.unit.html`

 All unit tests will be run after compile process.

 ###UI tests
 -----------

-To use automatic UI tests should be added HTML file that ends with `*.test.html` into enabled package source folder.
+To use automatic UI tests should be added HTML file into enabled package source folder.
+Default file name format is `*.unit.html`

 All UI tests will be run after finalize process.